 It became apparent that many Clubs besides ours have problems with publicity.
-It was suggested that volunteers have to have clear objectives all positions. for Perhaps for some of the difficult such positions as publicity. forming committee а is alternative to recruiting a single volunteer.
-It seems that many volunteers are out there.
-They don't want to start with a large position, but are villing to take on something small if asked.
+It was suggested that volunteers have to have clear objectives for all positions.
+Perhaps for some of the difficult positions such as publicity, committee forming a is an alternative to recruiting a single It seems that many volunteer.
+They volunteers are out there. don't want to start with a large position, but are willing to take on something small if asked.